 Creating an audit checklist

-Now that you've read WCAG 2.1, it's time to create a checklist for your accessibility audit.
-In other words: What do you need to look for on your website to determine if you meet each of the accessibility guidelines?
+Now that you’ve read WCAG 2.1, it’s time to create a checklist for your accessibility audit.
+In other words: What do you need to look for on your website to determine whether you fulfil the individual accessibility guidelines?

 Make a list of the essential elements you need to test and review for each WCAG 2.1 category.
-For example, one of the success criteria for the "Perceivable content" category is non-text content.
-For all non-text content, there must be a text alternative that fulfills the same purpose.
+For example, one of the success criteria for the “Perceivable Content” category is non-text content.
+For all non-text content, there must be a text alternative that fulfils the same purpose.

-Therefore check all Non-text content, whether it has a text alternative.
-This can mean having subtitles for your videos, alt text for your images and making sure your non-text content can be translated into Braille, symbols or simpler language.
+Therefore, check all non-text content to see if it has a text alternative.
+This may mean that you have subtitles for your videos, alt text for your images and that you ensure that your non-text content can be translated into Braille, symbols or a simpler language.

 You must also evaluate the page templates in comparison to the individual pages.